remix-run/react-router/packages/react-router/docs/guides/migrating.md

-# Migrating from v3 to v4
+# Migrating from v2/v3 to v4

 React Router v4 is a complete rewrite, so there is not a simple migration path.
 This guide will provide you with a number of steps to help you understand how to upgrade your application.

+**Note:** This migration guide is for both React Router v2 and v3, but for brevity, references to previous versions will only mention v3.

 * [The Router](#the-router)
 * [Routes](#routes)